danielenapo/AI_unibo/Obsidian Uni/Neuroscience/Neuroanatomy/Action Potential.md

 	- **Limits number of action potentials** in a given time window
 	- Impose **unidirectional current flow**.
 5. **MEMBRANE REST POTENTIAL**:
-	When the flow of K+ going outside the cell through ion pumps and the K+ coming inside through Na/K+ pumps is the same, an elettrochemical equilibrium is reached, and the voltage inside the cell is -70mV.
+	When the flow of K+ going outside the cell through ion pumps and the K+ coming inside through Na/K+ pumps is the same, an electrochemical equilibrium is reached, and the voltage inside the cell is -70mV.

 ## Nodes of Ranvier
 In myelinated neurons, Na+ voltage-gated channels are located in the gaps between [[Glial cells]].
 These "Nodes of Ranvier" act as signal amplifiers.